Global Product Manager Salary Guide: Where Do PMs Earn the Most? (June 2026)

 The "Near-Shore" Market

-Canada faces a unique challenge: it competes directly with the US for talent but offers significantly lower wages, leading to a "brain drain" of top talent moving south.
+Canada faces a unique economic challenge: its tech industry competes directly with the US for talent, yet local companies offer significantly lower wages.

 5. Australia: High Base, High Lifestyle